[This is part of the August 2021 update]

 “Yep”, I said grinning, feeling suddenly like it was a much smaller world than it had been a minute ago.
 I was one of Bowie’s “young dudes” carrying “the news” that our generation would triumph and transform the world somehow.
 I waxed journalistic.

-“On March ninth of last year the state supreme court ruled that the law that made possession of even just a joint of weed a felony was unconstitutional, so until the state legislature could pass a new law, it, weed suddenly wasn’t illegal.
+“On March ninth of last year”, I said, “The state supreme court ruled that the law that made possession of even just a joint of weed a felony was unconstitutional, so until the state legislature could pass a new law, weed suddenly wasn’t illegal.
 So April Fools Day seemed the appropriate time for everyone to celebrate.”

 The news my story carried was that the older generation with their ossified rules and strictures were not going to stop us.
 Stu and I had established our connection, two comrades flying the “freak flag”.
 My big mane of fro’d curls to match his long scraggly locks.
 Me a welcome emissary from the home front, bringing the good word of another victory in the struggle.
 But here we all were now in Munich, fellow strangers in this strange land of Germany with it’s old world culture and alien language, manning our bastion of the remnants of that hippie ethos.